peterklijn/adyen-step-by-step-integration-workshop/README.md

 **Step 0.** Build the project using `./gradlew bootRun` and see if it works.
 If you can visit `http://localhost:8080/hello-world`, `https://8080-adyenexampl-adyenstepby-xxxxxx21.ws-eu114.gitpod.io/hello-world` (Gitpod) or `https://xxxx.github.dev/hello-world` (codespaces), this means it works!

-**Step 1.** [Get your Adyen Merchant Account](https://docs.adyen.com/account/manage-account-structure/#request-merchant-account) or use an existing Merchant Account associated with your account (ending with -`ECOM`).
+**Step 1.** [Create your Adyen Merchant Account](https://docs.adyen.com/account/manage-account-structure/#request-merchant-account) or use an existing Adyen Merchant Account associated with your account (ending with -`ECOM`).

-**Step 2.** [Get your Adyen API Key](https://docs.adyen.com/development-resources/api-credentials/#generate-api-key).
+**Step 2.** [Create your Adyen API Key](https://docs.adyen.com/development-resources/api-credentials/#generate-api-key).
 Ensure you've created the API Key on the Merchant Account level (e.g., you've selected your MerchantAccount and created credentials in the API Credentials page in the Customer Area).
    - Pro-tip #1: Make sure you copy your key correctly.
    - Pro-tip #2: Make 101% sure you copy your key correctly! :)